unifiedjs/unified/readme.md

 ###### Returns

-`string` — String representation of the syntax tree file.
+`string` (see notes) — String representation of the syntax tree file.

 ###### Note